What Is A Heart Attack?

 A heart attack happens when there’s a blockage in the heart and tissue damage occurs due to lack of oxygen.
 Your heart is a strong muscle, built to pump blood through your body without pause.
 When a blood supply loss occurs, however, sections of this muscle start to die off.
-When this happens, you may suffer a heart attack as the muscle experiences unstable electrical currents through its tissues.
+When this happens, you may suffer a heart attack.
 As soon as the warning signs of a heart attack appear, you must seek immediate medical care for help repairing the damage and restoring the function of your heart.

 For most people, intermittent squeezing pressure in the upper chest is the first warning sign of a heart attack.
 The pain may spread down the arms and torso or move upward toward the neck and jaw.